handomekal/Clicky-game/README.md

 # Clicky-game
-This is a memory test game built with react.
-I had trouble trying to get the images to be clickable and keep count. https://mysterious-brushlands-81696.herokuapp.com/
+This is a memory test game built with react. https://mysterious-brushlands-81696.herokuapp.com/